indextrus/waitlyst-python/README.md

 Please visit https://waitlyst.co/docs to view the complete documentation.

 ## Getting Started
-This module is distributed via npm, which is bundled with node and should be installed as one of your project's dependencies.
+This module is distributed via pypi.
+You can install it using pip:

 ```sh
 pip install waitlyst-python